Multiple adoption applications for abandoned dog tied to tree and left in Baltimore

 She also wants to mark the tree in some way and to have it be a reminder to people that there are humane ways of surrendering a pet, if need be.

 BARCS is an open admission shelter and always accepts animals into their care with no judgment or questions asked.
-For more information on rehoming or surrendering a pet at BARCS, http://baltimoreanimalshelter.org/services.
+For more information on rehoming or surrendering a pet at BARCS, baltimoreanimalshelter.org/services.